tastas16/balance-effects/README.md

-# Project Name
+# Balance-Effects

-This project is about [provide a brief explanation of what the project is about].
+This project is about the trying to check how the process of umbalancing and Data Augmentation impacts the model results.

 ## Prerequisites